-Growing up at the base of Mt Buller in the Victorian town of Mansfield, Alex "Chumpy" Pullin traded his skis for a snowboard at eight-years-old and has never looked back, becoming a two-time World Snowboard Cross Champion, two-time Overall Crystal Globe winner, dual Olympian and gold medallist at seven World Cups.
+Growing up at the base of Mt Buller in the Victorian town of Mansfield, Alex "Chumpy" Pullin traded his skis for a snowboard as an eight-year-old and has never looked back, becoming a two-time World Snowboard Cross Champion, two-time Overall Crystal Globe winner, dual Olympian and gold medallist at seven World Cups.

 Chumpy made his World Cup debut in the Japanese resort of Furano in February 2007.
-Twelve months after making his World Cup debut, Chumpy established himself as one of the most promising athletes for the future winning his first World Cup medal in Gujo-Gifu, Korea.
+Twelve months later he established himself as one of the most promising athletes winning his first World Cup medal in Gujo-Gifu, Korea.

-In 2012/2013 Alex “Chumpy” Pullin created history, becoming the first Australian winter sports athlete to defend a World Championship title, successfully.
-Chumpy also won the World Cup title for the second time in his career, achieved after claiming four World Cup medals which included two victories.
+In 2012/2013 Alex “Chumpy” Pullin created history, becoming the first Australian winter sports athlete to defend a World Championship title.
+Chumpy also won his second World Cup overall title after claiming four World Cup medals, which included two victories.
 In 2013 Pullin was awarded Athlete of the Year by Ski & Snowboard Australia.

 The head-to-head nature of Snowboard Cross racing delivers exciting and sometimes disappointing results for those at the top of their sport.
-At the 2014 Olympic Winter Games in Sochi, Russia, Chumpy exited the competition in the second round of finals after catching an edge whilst passing.
-This placed Chumpy in a final position of 13th.
+At the 2014 Olympic Winter Games in Sochi, Russia, Chumpy exited the competition in the second round of finals and finished in 13th.

-Chumpy had a successful 2014-2015 season finishing the season ranked second on the World Cup standings.
-Two podium performance where achieved by Chumpy, at World Cup events in Veysonnaz and La Molina.
+Bouncing back, Pullin had another dominating and successful 2014-2015 season finishing second on the World Cup standings with two podium results in Veysonnaz and La Molina.

-In 2015-2016, the highlight for Chumpy was winning gold at the final World Cup of the season in Baqueira Beret, Spain, joining teammate Belle Brockhoff who won the women's event.
-The result was historic, marking the first time Australia has won both events at a major competition.
+In 2015-2016, the highlight for Chumpy was winning gold at the final World Cup of the season in Baqueira Beret, Spain, joining teammate Belle Brockhoff who won the women's event – marking the first time Australia has won gold in ladies and men at a major competition.

 Childhood Ambition: To meet Jimmy Hendrix